Assessing the Threat of a Collision Using the Advanced CAT Tool

 On your own

-If you have your own data, enter it into STK, running both linear and nonlinear analyses.
+If you have your own data, enter it into the STK application, running both linear and nonlinear analyses.
 Use TLEs to create conjunctions.
 Keep in mind, you will be missing covariance data.
 Dive deeper into the Help files to better understand the Advanced CAT tool, cylinders, bundles, etc. Replace the primary satellite with a manually entered satellite.
 You can change force models for both the new satellite and match them in the secondary satellite to see the effects of refining your analysis.